 We know exactly how to handle this type of query, and it’s not by sending responses along the lines of:

-“We like to promote a good and clean image for the business, that’s why the subbies drive our vans,” or, “It’s impossible to get the workforce if we don’t provide vans because all our competitors do it.”
+“We like to promote a good and clean image for the business, that’s why the subbies drive our vans,”

 Because while those statements might be true, they aren’t going to cut it with HMRC.
-HMRC doesn’t give a toss about your company image or struggle to source reliable subbies.
+HMRC doesn’t give a toss about your company image or your struggle to source reliable subbies.

 So how did we explain the van thing to HMRC and ensure it didn’t turn into a full-blown enquiry into employment status?